SonNguyen415/UNIX-Service/README.md

 # UNIX-Service Chat Room
-Our goal for this project was to implement global chatroom between multiple client and to implement DM services between multiple clients.
-We have also implemented private user direct messaging.
+Our goal for this project was to implement global chatroom between multiple clients and to implement private DM services between multiple clients.

 ## Using our Chatroom
 1. Compile our files using `make`